Hydra9268/ZGESO/README.md

 `|tip` = Handler for displaying tips in a small font.
 Note: placing a `|tip` in a `goto` step prevents the action from automatically going to the next step when meeting the condition.

-`|next Aldmeri Dominion Leveling Guides\\Khenarthi's Roost` = Instructs ZGESO to skip to another guide
+`|next Aldmeri Dominion Leveling Guides\\Khenarthi's Roost` = Instructs ZGESO to go to another guide
 * `next` = Handler that tells the guide to load another guide
 * `Aldmeri Dominion Leveling Guides\\Khenarthi's Roost` = the RegisterGuide to load